linode/apl-docs/docs/get-started/installation/helm.md

   provider: # choose between aws, azure, google, digitalocean, ovh, vultr, scaleway or custom
 ```

-When the chart is installed, follow the [activation steps](../../get-started/activation.md).
+When the chart is installed, follow the [post installation steps](../../get-started/post-install-steps).

 <!-- Part of the activation is to register your cluster in [Otomi Cloud](https://portal.otomi.cloud) and download a Community Edition License to use Otomi Console and Otomi API.
 You can also first create a license key and add it to the chart values: